-Ukrainians turn ammunition into art to depict horrors of civil war
+Ukrainians turn ammunition into art to depict horrors of separatist conflict

-KIEV For two Ukrainian artists seeking to portray the civil conflict in their country, paint and canvas were not enough and they chose to make pictures and sculptures out of the materials of war: bullets, shell cases and shrapnel.
+KIEV (Reuters) - For two Ukrainian artists seeking to portray the insurgency by pro-Russian separatists in their country, paint and canvas were not enough and they chose to make pictures and sculptures out of the materials of war: bullets, shell cases and shrapnel.

 "You cannot describe what is going on on the front line, what is going on in Ukraine, just with paint," said Daniel Green, co-creator with Daria Marchenko of the art works that will soon be touring the United States.